ChenS0407/test/reference/faqs/pipelines/use/node.md

 ## Q1: What is the scheduling strategy for private build clusters?

 If there are multiple private construction machines, a private construction cluster can be formed.
-After selecting this cluster, the Blue Shield pipeline selects one of them to build according to a certain algorithm:
+After selecting this cluster, the BKCI pipeline selects one of them to build according to a certain algorithm:

 **The algorithm is as follows:**